mukulgoyalmke/CarbMetSim/README.md

 Run the simulator in the following manner:

-carbmetsim foodsfile exercisefile paramsfile eventsfile
+carbmetsim foodsfile exercisefile paramsfile eventsfile seed outputfile

 "foodsfile":
 --------------